-Telehealth is starting to become a more popular option for providing efficient treatment and other services.
+Telehealth is becoming a popular option for providing efficient treatment and other services.
 Since it’s still an emerging practice, many in the health industry wonder how telehealth fits into the existing HIPAA regulations.

-You may be surprised to find out that HIPAA doesn’t actually mention telehealth, but that doesn’t mean that it doesn’t apply.
-The reason for the omission is that the HIPAA regulations were designed to be broad and flexible, in order to suit a wide variety of situations and changes in technology.
+You may be surprised that HIPAA doesn’t mention telehealth, but that doesn’t mean it doesn’t apply.
+The reason for the omission is that the HIPAA regulations were designed to be broad and flexible to suit a wide variety of situations and changes in technology.

 What Does Telehealth Include?

 Before we dive in and cover how HIPAA can apply to telehealth, it’s important to talk about what telehealth is.
 Many healthcare organizations adopted some form of telehealth during the pandemic, and changing consumer preferences may mean it’s here to stay.

-Telehealth is a broad practice that involves the use of technology to deliver healthcare and related services.
-It most commonly refers to remote treatment (also known as telemedicine), but it actually encompasses much more.
-Telehealth also includes practices like intervention, monitoring, communication and education.
+Telehealth is a broad practice that involves using technology to deliver healthcare and related services from a distance.
+It most commonly refers to remote treatment (also known as telemedicine), but it encompasses much more.
+Telehealth also includes intervention, remote patient monitoring, and patient education.

 In What Situations Does HIPAA Apply to Telehealth?

-HIPAA regulations apply to both covered entities, which are essentially those that are involved in the health field, and their business associates (BAs), which are the individuals or organizations that covered entities share data with.
+HIPAA regulations apply to both covered entities, which are those involved in the health field, and their business associates (BAs), which are the individuals or organizations that covered entities share data with.
 Covered entities must have business associates agreements (BAAs) with their BAs.

-HIPAA law is relevant whenever electronic protected health information (ePHI) is being collected, processed, transmitted or stored.
+HIPAA law is relevant whenever electronic protected health information (ePHI) is collected, processed, transmitted, or stored.